abhivij/bloodbased-pancancer-diagnosis/README.md

 ### Pipeline
 ![pipeline](Pipeline.svg)

-### Code & Directory Structure
+The Feature Extraction Method comparison pipeline code is made available as an R package, inside the directory FEMPipeline.

-The Feature Extraction Method comparison pipeline code is made available as an R package, inside the directory FEMPipeline To use this in your project :
+To use this in your project :
 ```
 devtools::install_github("abhivij/bloodbased-pancancer-diagnosis/FEMPipeline")